 In accordance with Annex IV of 2009/177/EC, Ireland submitted a Declaration for disease-free status for Ostreid herpesvirus (OsHV-1µVar) for six compartments in 2015.
 This declaration related to six compartments, five of which had been subject to targeted surveillance over the five year period and which had remained free of the virus (compartments 1, 3, 4, 5 and 6).
 The other compartment related to a newly established hatchery which operates independently of the surrounding water (compartment A).

-In September 2018, Oyster Herpes Virus (OsHV-1 µvar) was confirmed in Poulnasherry Bay (compartment 6) meaning there are now 5 remaining disease free compartments in Ireland (1, 3, 4, 5 and A).
+In September 2018, Oyster Herpes Virus (OsHV-1 µvar) was confirmed in Poulnasherry Bay (compartment 6).

 Please contact the Fish Health Unit of the Marine Institute on 091 387200 if you require further information.